 How to Buy a Labrador Retriever Puppy

-If you haven’t found your Labrador Retriever puppies yet, we have some great resources to help you pick a the right dog.
-Don’t miss these important guides:
+Not all Labrador puppies for sale are healthy.
+There are lots more resources and information to help prospective puppy buyers in this section.
+If you haven’t found your Labrador Retriever puppies yet, we have some great resources to help you pick the right dog.

-Getting Ready for your Puppy
+Getting Ready for your Labrador Puppy

 Good preparation creates a smoother transition into dog ownership.
 Make sure you have a plan in mind for who is going to care for your pup during the day if you work full time.
-They won’t be able to be left for more than an hour or so at most for a few weeks, so planning ahead is a big deal.

 Feeding and Caring for your Labrador Puppies